 The GBP/USD moved towards a downtrend at the 1.29733 level yesterday as from 07:00 UTC.
 Later, around 21:00 UTC, a shooting star dragged the pair down from $1.29486 to close the bearish trend at $1.27420, within the same hour.
 Today, the currency pair edged lower by 1.45 percent as it traded around $1.2762 at 02:00 UTC.
 An analysis of the chart for today shows that the asset may fluctuate further.

 On Thursday, the EUR/USD pair started tumbling on the forex market ahead of the European Central Bank Interest Rate Decision as from 08:00 UTC at the 1.12595 level.
 The asset recorded several pullbacks as from 19:00 at $1.12224 to close yesterday’s session bearishly by 23:00 UTC at $1.11883.
-It is seen much volatile today and could thus maintain this trend, therefore consider the Classic Binary Options to trade further on this pair.
+It is seen much volatile today and could thus maintain this trend, therefore consider the Classic Digital Options to trade further on this pair.

 Immediately after voting polls closed yesterday night, this currency pair hammered at 21:00 UTC from the 0.86567 level to reach its highest level for the day at 0.87905, the same hour.
 Today, the EUR/GBP pair started off a bearish session at the 0.87919 level at 00:00 UTC, followed by a much volatile trend.
 It is expected to fluctuate until further changes in the pound’s value affect its trend.